Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-22-Classification-Predictions.md

 Again, since we saved our modelling data as a pickle file, we import it.
 We ensure we remove the id column, and we also ensure our data is shuffled.

-As this is the exact same process we ran for both Logistic Regression & the Decision Tree - our code also investigates the class balance of our dependent variable
+As this is the exact same process we ran for both Logistic Regression & the Decision Tree - our code also investigates the class balance of our dependent variable.

 ```python